 Transactions in foreign currencies are translated into Sterling using monthly average exchange rates.
 This is permissible in this case as there are no significant fluctuations between the currencies with which the entity operates.
-Monetary assets and liabilities denominated in foreign currencies are retranslated at the exchange rates ruling at the balance sheet date and any exchange differences arising are taken to profit or loss.
+Monetary assets and liabilities denominated in foreign currencies are retranslated at the exchange rates ruling at the balance sheet date and any exchange differences arising are taken to the Statement of comprehensive income.